stanislawbartkowski/javahotel/README.md

 CDISI0005I The dependency checker evaluated the system and found 2 warnings.
 ```

-For singlehost installation it can be ignored.
+For single host installation, it can be ignored.

 ### Install IBM Streams